Wright’s family and friends disappointed, upset at Potter sentence

 "Wasn't Mohamed Noor trying to do the exact same thing they said Kim Potter was trying to do?
 He was trying to look out for his fellow officer's safety as well," Crump said.
 "He was very remorseful as well.
 But they didn't make a downward departure for the Black police officer, like they made for this white policewoman."

 Potter, a 26-year police veteran, was found guilty in December of first- and second-degree manslaughter, becoming the third officer in Minnesota to be convicted of killing a civilian while on the job.
-A small group of demonstrators held signs of support for Potter outside the courthouse during the sentencing hearing.
+A small group of demonstrators held signs of support for Potter outside the courthouse during the sentencing.

 There was a brief scuffle inside the courthouse following the sentencing.
 A Hennepin County Sheriff's spokesman said two individuals were briefly detained by security after a report of an assault, questioned and released.
 He said the office is investigating the incident for possible charges.